 Tom Wiebe- Director

 Tom has been an active advocate for his son who was diagnosed with autism.
-He started the Vancouver Neighbourhood Network meetings with the Autism Support Network in 2017 and continues to hold monthly meetings and bring in speakers.
-Tom is now working as a parent liaison for the Children’s Hospital.
+He facilitated the Vancouver Neighbourhood Network meetings with the Autism Support Network since 2017.
+Tom is now working as a patient and family engagement advisor at the BC Women’s Hospital.
 Email Tom.